APPLE ACRES FARM

 It's not just our crops that are powered by the sun, thanks to our 5 kW solar system, our farm operations are 100% off-grid.
 We offer several farm stay options for those interested in experiencing life on a small-scale farm that also happens to be entirely off-grid.
 Guests can select to stay in our studio loft, a private room in our farm house, or sleep under the stars nestled in our wooded camp site.

 We began farming because we wanted to eat safe, healthy, and nutritious foods.
 As first-generation farmers, we love sharing what we grow, raise, and forage, including our maple syrup, honey, free-range eggs, wild mushrooms, garden produce, herbal tinctures, and edible and/or medicinal perennial plant cuttings.
 All of our products are made in small batches from scratch right here on the farm.

-One of our goals with starting Apple Acres Farm was to inspire others to seek out a greater connection with their food - from composting food waste, to getting to know (or becoming?!) your local farmer(s).
-These small but important shifts in our food behaviors add up to collective positive change in our food system.
+One of our goals with starting Apple Acres Farm was to inspire others to seek out a greater connection with their food - from composting food waste to getting to know (or becoming?!) your local farmer(s).
+These small but important shifts in our food behaviors add up to collective positive change and strengthen local food systems.